openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 ```
 When List is scrolled to the bottom, screen flicks like the following:
 ![LazyForEach-Screen-Flicker](figures/LazyForEach-Screen-Flicker.gif)
-This is a flaw of onDataReloaded.
-When it is called in onScrollIndex, there can be screen flickering.
-But when it is called in onClick, there is no screen flickering.
-Currently we can only take an evasive approach: replace onDataReloaded by onDatasetChange.
+We replace onDataReloaded by onDatasetChange to fix this issue.
 This approach has the added benifit of improving load performance.
 ```ts
 class BasicDataSource implements IDataSource {
   private listeners: DataChangeListener[] = [];